speedata/publisher/README.md

 Examples
 --------

-There are some examples in the [example repository on github](https://github.com/speedata/examples) and [in the manual](https://speedata.github.io/publisher/manual/examples-en/index.html).
+There are some examples in the [example repository on github](https://github.com/speedata/examples).
 Also, there are lots of small examples in the `qa` subdirectory that is used for quality assurance.

 Can I use this in production?